Stock market today: Asian shares mostly lower after Wall Street retreat deepens

 Amazon tumbled 4% after the Federal Trade Commission and 17 state attorneys general filed an antitrust lawsuit against it.
 They accuse the e-commerce behemoth of using its dominant position to inflate prices on other platforms, overcharge sellers and stifle competition.

-Cintas dropped 5.3% for the largest loss in the S&P 500.
-The provider of employee uniforms, mops, fire extinguishers and other services reported stronger profit for its latest quarter than analysts expected.
-It also raised its forecast for profit for the full fiscal year, but still within a range that many analysts earlier expected.

 Crude oil prices rose, adding to worries about inflation.
-Early Wednesday, a barrel of benchmark U.S. crude was up 90 cents at $91.29.
+Early Wednesday, a barrel of benchmark U.S. crude was up $1 at $91.39.
 On Tuesday, it climbed 71 cents to $90.39.